opendistro/for-elasticsearch-docs/docs/elasticsearch/rest-api-reference.md

 Parameter | Type | Description
 :--- | :--- | :---
 wait_for_active_shards | string | Sets the number of shard copies that must be active before proceeding with the bulk operation.
 Defaults to 1, meaning the primary shard only.
-Set to `all` for all shard copies, otherwise set to any non-negative value less than or equal to the total number of copies for the shard (number of replicas + 1) refresh | enum | If `true` then refresh the effected shards to make this operation visible to search, if `wait_for` then wait for a refresh to make this operation visible to search, if `false` (the default) then do nothing with refreshes. routing | string | Specific routing value timeout | time | Explicit operation timeout type | string | Default document type for items which don't provide one
+Set to `all` for all shard copies, otherwise set to any non-negative value less than or equal to the total number of copies for the shard (number of replicas + 1) refresh | enum | If `true` then refresh the affected shards to make this operation visible to search, if `wait_for` then wait for a refresh to make this operation visible to search, if `false` (the default) then do nothing with refreshes. routing | string | Specific routing value timeout | time | Explicit operation timeout type | string | Default document type for items which don't provide one